MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 |Nutrition Orders |	Referral Requests 	|

 ## Accelerator forms
-The Dynamics 365 Health Accelerator combines standard CRM entities with customized entities to make it easier to build solutions on top.
+The Dynamics 365 Healthcare Accelerator combines standard CRM entities with customized entities to make it easier to build solutions on top.
 This section describes examples of built-in forms and views that demonstrate these entities.

 ### Patient/Practitioner 360
 This view shows EMR data directly within a patient or practitioner-specific form in Dynamics.
-The data model shows appointments, procedures, medications, and other patient/practitioner data in context in a user-friendly interface.
+The data model shows appointments, procedures, medications, and other patient/practitioner data in context and a user-friendly interface.

 ![Patient Practitioner 360 ](media/health-patientpractitioner.png)